 In Our Lady of Light Conference, we organize into teams each working a weekday morning to meet and speak with people in need of assistance.
 Our primary focus is helping people in need of:

 Our founding activity, still practiced today, is the face-to-face Home Visit.
 In two-person teams, our volunteers visit the homes of local neighbors in need, to identify immediate and long-term needs.
 The Home Visit is how we best bring hope and financial resources to neighbors in need.

 The Society of Saint Vincent de Paul was founded in 1833 and is a worldwide organization dedicated to service neighbors in need.
 Frederic Ozanam, a 19th Century French lawyer, author and professor at the Sorbonne, was the primary founder along with a group of friends.
 His goal was to serve God and the poor.

 In working to start the Society, Frederic and his friends were inspired by Sister Rosalie Rendu, a member of the Daughters of Charity of Saint Vincent de Paul.

 The Saint Vincent de Paul Conference at Our Lady of Light was founded in 1990 as a non-profit charitable agency to assist those in need throughout the South Fort Myers and Estero communities.
-The Conference has distributed nearly $800,000 in aid to the needy in our area.
+The Conference has distributed over $1,000,000 in aid to the needy in our area.